LucaReggiannini/revshellAirgap/README.md

 - Android phone: provides the Wi-Fi Rogue access point used by the ESP8266 to reach the Internet

 The target does not use its own network adapters for this traffic.
 Data goes:

-PowerShell on the target -> COM port -> ESP8266 -> Wi-Fi access point -> Internet.
+PowerShell Reverse Shell -> COM port -> ESP8266 -> Wi-Fi Rogue access point -> Internet -> Command and Control

 ## Architecture